rccc7/trello-react/README.md

 - NextJS.
 - TailwindCSS.
 - [AppWrite Cloud](https://cloud.appwrite.io/).
 A secure open-source backend platform which provides a set of secure APIS, tools and a management console UI to help build apps quickly.
 Features used: database and file storage.
 - [React-Beautiful-DND](https://github.com/atlassian/react-beautiful-dnd).
-A beatiful and accessible drag and drop library for lists with React.
+A beautiful and accessible drag and drop library for lists with React.
+- [Zustand](https://www.npmjs.com/package/zustand).
+A small, fast and sacalable bearbones state-management solution using simplified flux principles.
+- [OpenAI API](https://platform.openai.com/).
+With this API we can access OpenAI's GPT (generative pre-trained transformer) models by sending instructions and receiving answers in natural text language.
+In this specific app, we send the To-dos list and ask ChatGPT to provide a simple count summary with of the to-dos in each category.
+- [React-Avatar](https://www.npmjs.com/package/react-avatar).
+A useful library to generate avatars based on a given user information/username.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).